 - Kosher salt

-- 1/2 stick 2 ounces unsalted butter, plus more for greasing pans
+- 4 tablespoons (2 ounces) unsalted butter plus more for greasing pans

-- 1 quart 4 cups low-sodium chicken broth
+- 3 cups low-sodium chicken broth or chicken stock

 - Kosher salt and freshly ground black pepper